 That is definitely not the case around here this year.
 I have next to no budget, but I have time on my hands.
 I have been Pinterest-ing up a storm, looking for homemade gift ideas that I can make from my herb closet and the piles of neglected craft supplies around here.

 Take for example today’s project.
 I already had the materials kicking around.
 So for the price of one of these at the store, I can make six.
 (Honestly, I had the stainless steel straws, too.
 I planned on doing this last year.)
 There are a lot of patterns out there for crocheting cozies and sewing the covers, but I wanted to keep it quick, simple and cheap.
-I have a lot of old wool sweaters saved.
+I have a lot of old wool sweaters saved, so I used the sleeves to sew these.

 If I were going to give these as gifts, I would tuck them in a basket with a beverage tea blend that would be good cold, although you can use these like insulated mugs for hot beverages, too.
 Another fun thing to give with these would be a bitters blend and some sparkling water.